-To switch on, locate the mains isolator switch in the back of the wardrobe.
+Locate the mains isolator switch in the under kitchen cupboard.
 Push the rocker switch down to turn on the electrical heating.
 Don't forget to switch off when no longer required.

 Note: The water temperature is fixed at approximately 70 deg C. For a faster heating up period the appliance can be simultaneously operated on both gas and electrical power.